Matrix Decomposition-Based Approach to Estimate the STARTS Model: General Discussion

 \section{General Discussion}

 In the present study, motivated by the idea of reformulating the STARTS model as a factor-analytic representation in order to apply the MDFA framework, we proposed a new two-stage estimation approach (TS-MDFA).
 This approach addresses the problem of improper solutions that can arise when estimating the STARTS model via eigen-decomposition, and it may also be effective in mitigating possible estimation bias associated with Bayesian estimation.
+In addition, whereas TS-MDFA was the fastest method overall in the present simulation, Bayesian estimation can be computationally demanding.

 TS-MDFA can also be interpreted as an extension of MDFA to SEMs that encompass certain submodels, such as the STARTS model.
 In contrast to approaches that rely on regularization, such as the one proposed by Yamashita (2024), TS-MDFA provides a more natural inferential framework without incorporating additional penalty terms.